beanumber/etl/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a new release, so there are no reverse dependencies yet.
+But I have several packages on GitHub that I will be submitting once this one is on CRAN.